-- The date and time (Luxembourg) of reception for mail; - The date and time (Luxembourg) of transmission for fax and e-mail,
+- The date and time (Luxembourg) of reception in path ordering tool Trassenportal - The date and time (Luxembourg) of transmission for the train path request by order form,

-ACF sends confirmation to the applicants at the earliest dates, and in any case within 5 working days, of changes to train paths requested by an offer sent by regular mail, fax or e-mail, or notifies them of the rejection of their modification request.
+ACF sends confirmation to the applicants at the earliest dates, and in any case within 5 working days, of changes to train paths requested by an offer transmitted by the Trassenportal or e-mail (for requests introduced by the order form), or notifies them of the rejection of their modification request.
 The applicant then has 5 working days to accept the modification offer submitted by ACF using the same means of transmission.
 These times may be shortened depending on the circulation starting date.

-The reception of train path cancellations will be confirmed by ACF within 5 working days by regular mail, fax or e-mail.
+The reception of train path cancellations will be confirmed by ACF within 5 working days by the Trassenportal or regular mail (for requests introduced by the order form).